Home » Asian Cuisine » Chinese Cuisine » Vegan Chinese Tomato “Egg” Stir Fry (番茄炒豆腐)

 Instructions

-• Add the tomatoes, followed by shaoxing wine, salt, pepper, and turmeric.
-Turn heat down to medium-low and cover with the lid half ajar.
+• Give everything a stir, then turn heat down to medium-low and cover with the lid half ajar.

 • Check on the wok and give it a stir every five minutes or so, to dislodge any bits stuck to the bottom.
 Simmer until the tomatoes are broken down and the sauce is thick enough for your liking (15 minutes for me).
 If the wok starts to dry out before the tomatoes are soft enough, add more water, 1/4 cup at a time.

 • Turn off the heat.
 Taste a spoonful to check for seasoning.
-If it's too acidic for your liking, add the sugar.
+If it's too acidic for your liking, add 1 tsp of sugar.

-• Stir in the scallions and kala namak, and serve.
+• Stir in 1 tsp kala namak, sprinkled over diced scallions, and serve.

 Nutrition